its-srishti/its-srishti.github.io/_favourites/2025-07-16-interstellar.md

 ---
-title: "Interstellar"
+title: "Ikigai"
-image: /assets/images/movies/interstellar.jpg
+image: /assets/images/favourites/ikigai.jpg
-category: "Movies"
+excerpt: "A Japanese concept that means 'a reason for being'..."
-description: "Science fiction meets emotional depth.
-A philosophical journey through time, space, and love."
+category: movies
 ---